 Dr. Hollis Potter is a Board-Certified Radiologist specializing in Musculoskeletal MR Imaging since 1990.
-She has published 155 scientific articles and 53 book chapters.
+She has published 170 scientific articles and 55 book chapters.
 Dr. Potter has presented and been invited to speak locally, nationally, and internationally at orthopaedic and radiologic scientific meetings.
 She is funded for MR research in both clinical and basic science projects.
+Her MRI laboratory is actively funded by the NIH NIAMS for translational MRI research.
 Dr. Potter is nationally and internationally recognized for her expertise in developing MR applications for orthopaedic conditions.

 Dr. Potter has been listed in the Consumer's Research Council of America: Guide to America's Top Radiologists.
 First Edition, 2002-2003 and New York Magazine's "Best Doctor" every year from 2003 to present.

 Read about Magnetic Resonance Imaging for more information.

 Chairman, Department of Radiology and Imaging, Hospital for Special Surgery

 Senior Scientist, Clinical Research Section, Hospital for Special Surgery